88% of planners expect their attendees to consider mobile event apps as critical to their event experience.

-Extensive programs that last a couple of days, packed with activities, have complex structure and many speakers.
+- Extensive programs that last couple of days, packed with activities, have complex structure and many speakers.

 What can you do to help your attendees get the most of your event program?
 Personalize their experience and provide useful shortcuts, like:

 You can allow your participants to make their own conference agendas, by selecting the activities they like from the general schedule.
 In this way, they won’t have to go through the entire schedule each time, but rather look only at scheduled items they are interested in.
 The mobile event planning app will also warn when chosen activities overlap with each other, allowing to choose the best option for them.